jamespmernin/JavaScript-Algorithm-Title-Case/README.md

 - You will need to account for edge cases.

 Pull requests due by 11pm.
-Happy hacking!
+Happy hacking.